giridhar7632/the-MERN-stack/13-notes-crud.md

 ```

 That is it.
-We completed building a notes app using MERN stack.
+We completed building a notes app using the MERN stack.
+Check the progress [here](https://github.com/giridhar7632/mern-notes-app/tree/5933b591540a89b840a059ceed8385a9908ee386).